ElectronicBabylonianLiterature/dictionary-parser/README.md

 Forms have the following structure:
 ```
 {
-  "lemma": "<lemma with mardown removed>",
+  "lemma": "<lemma splitted to components with mardown removed>",
   "notes": <an array of extra information>
 }
 ```